KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a PhD student at [JHU CLSP](https://www.clsp.jhu.edu/), and my advisor is [Mark Dredze](https://www.cs.jhu.edu/~mdredze/).
+I am a PhD student at [JHU CLSP](https://www.clsp.jhu.edu/), advised by [Mark Dredze](https://www.cs.jhu.edu/~mdredze/).

-Since I am still exploring, my interests are nascent.
-In general, I am interested in **interpretability, evaluation, and generalization**.
-I also want to keep **fairness and biases** in mind when conducting my research.
+My interests are nascent due to my restless curiosity.
+I am generally interested in understanding how language models function and exploring how we can change them.
+Terminologically, I am interested in studying **interpretability (broadly), training dynamics, and reasoning** of language models.

 Before my PhD studies, I was a resident at [FAIR Labs](https://ai.facebook.com/research/), working with [Adina Williams](https://ai.facebook.com/people/adina-williams) and [Dieuwke Hupkes](https://dieuwkehupkes.nl/).
 I obtained my Master's and Bachelor's degrees of computer science (B.S., M.S.) and mathematics (B.A.) with a mnior in classical studies at University of Washington.
 My advisor was [Noah A. Smith](https://homes.cs.washington.edu/~nasmith/), and I was supervised by [Ana Marasović](https://www.anamarasovic.com/).
 During my undergraduate years, I also worked with [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.
 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.

-`I have a limited amount of experiences investigating things in life, but if you are having questions and you think I can help, feel free to email me.`
+`I have a limited amount of life experiences, but if you are having questions and you think I can help, feel free to email me.`

 News
 ======
+**[August 2024]** New preprint 📄: [Amuro and Char: Analyzing the Relationship between Pre-Training and Fine-Tuning of Large Language Models](https://arxiv.org/abs/2408.06663).
+[Our system](https://aclanthology.org/2024.iwslt-1.19.pdf) achieve great performance 📈 in almost all languages in the [IWSLT low-resource speech translation shared task](https://iwslt.org/2024/low-resource).

 **[December 2023]** Our paper, [The Validity of Evaluation Results: Assessing Concurrence Across Compositionality Benchmarks](https://arxiv.org/abs/2310.17514), received an **Honorable Mention** 🏆 in CoNLL2023.

 **[October 2023]** New papers 📄: [Tokenization Consistency Matters for Generative Models on Extractive Tasks](https://arxiv.org/pdf/2212.09912) is accepted into Findings of EMNLP2023; [The Validity of Evaluation Results: Assessing Concurrence Across Compositionality Benchmarks](https://arxiv.org/abs/2310.17514) is accepted into CoNLL2023; <- I will be presenting them in Singapore.
 [A taxonomy and review of generalization research in NLP](https://www.nature.com/articles/s42256-023-00729-y) is accepted into Nature Machine Intelligence.

-**[July 2023]** Our work [A Replication Study of Compositional Generalization Works on Semantic Parsing](https://openreview.net/forum?id=MF9uv95psps) was recognized as an **Outstanding Paper** 🏆 in the [ML Reproducibility challenge](https://paperswithcode.com/rc2022).

 <details>
   <summary><b>Older News</b></summary>
+  <b>[July 2023]</b> Our work <a href="https://openreview.net/forum?id=MF9uv95psps">A Replication Study of Compositional Generalization Works on Semantic Parsing</a> was recognized as an **Outstanding Paper** 🏆 in the <a href=https://paperswithcode.com/rc2022)>ML Reproducibility challenge</a>. <br/>

   <b>[August 2022]</b> I finished my master's degree, moved to New York City, and will spend a year here for my residency at Meta AI, working with <a href="https://ai.facebook.com/people/adina-williams">Adina Williams</a> and <a href="https://dieuwkehupkes.nl/">Dieuwke Hupkes</a>. <br/>